wheelcomplex/quicktemplate/README.md

         will be collapsed
         unless
         {% space %} or {% newline %} is used
-           for explicit whitspace and newline chars.
+           for explicit whitespace and newline chars.
     {% endcollapsespace %}
     ```